 - Isolating yourself from others

 This is most likely linked to depression, and because SAD (Seasonal Affective Disorder) is more prevalent in seasons with less light, such as fall and winter, depression can develop over time.
+When identified, you should not hesitate to refer to a coach, sign a health coaching contract with them and start your sessions to well-being.
 We can’t make people who are isolated want to contact us on the outside; all we can do is offer support and be there for them when they’re ready.

 Check out how to solve isolation as a freelancer and apply them to fight against them.